-Course Description:
+Course Description

-Class Piano III is the third course in a four-part sequence designed to teach non-piano majors keyboard skills.
+Class Piano II is the second course in a four-part sequence designed to teach non-piano majors keyboard skills.
 You will find that while many of the techniques you will learn in this class are specific to the piano, there are other concepts that will parallel your studies in Music Theory and Ear-Training/Sight-Singing.
 The goal of the Class Piano sequence, thus, is not only to teach you how to play the piano, but also to use the keyboard as a practical application of Theory as you progress through both disciplines.
 All of this will culminate in the final semester of Class Piano IV with the Keyboard Skills Proficiency that you must successfully pass in order to satisfy the core curriculum of Class Piano.
-The prerequisite for this course is the successful completion of Class Piano II with a grade of a 'C' or higher.

-Additional aspects of this course will include, but are certainly not limited to, the mastering of scales, technical exercises, chord progressions, improvisation, sight-reading, playing extended works, harmonization and transposition.
+Additional aspects of this course will include, but certainly not be limited to, the introduction of scales, minor technical exercises, chord progressions, improvisation, sight-reading, playing extended works, and harmonization and transposition.

-Course Goals/Student Learning Outcomes:

-By the end of this course, you will be able to:
+Student Learning Outcome/Course Goals: By the end of this course, you will be able to:

-- -begin to prepare for your Piano Proficiency by learning 2 to 3 of the required Exams' repertoire pieces - -play and analyze specific forms from the piano repertoire - -play all 12 Major scales - -play all 12 Minor scales - -harmonize short works using secondary chords and other primary chords - -transpose pieces to all twelve major/minor keys - -play extended cadences and transpose them to any given key - -improvise short melodies using chord symbols and roman numerals - -play all five seventh chord types
+- -play extended works of the piano literature - -play all 12 Major scales - -play all 12 Minor scales - -harmonize short works - -transpose pieces to all twelve major/minor keys - -play extended cadences and transpose them to any given key - -improvise short melodies using chord symbols and roman numerals